 - Watch the 30 Testosterone Foods Webinar

-If you subscribe to the philosophy that food is medicine and you're hoping to increase your testosterone levels at the grocery store, then focus on these 30 foods that are known testosterone boosters!
+If you subscribe to the philosophy that food is medicine and you're hoping to increase your testosterone levels at the grocery store, then focus on these 30 foods that are known to increase testosterone!

 1. PotatoesEveryone knows that carbohydrates are extremely important for testosterone production, but instead of reaching for grains during your next meal, stack your plate high with potatoes.

 2. Macadamia NutsMacadamia nuts are not only delicious, but they’re also a good source of saturated and monounsaturated fatty acids, which are both important for testosterone production.